ploomber/ploomber/doc/get-started/basic-concepts.rst

    :target: https://ploomber.io/doc/script-and-notebook.png
    :alt: script-and-nb

-Thanks to the integration with Jupyter, you can open scripts as if they were notebooks (note that the ``.py`` script has special ``# +`` markers to delimit code cells).
+Note that the ``.py`` script has some ``# +`` comments.
+Such markers allow us to delimit code cells and render the ``.py`` file as a notebook.
+Thanks to the integration with Jupyter, you can open scripts as if they were notebooks.
 However, you can still use regular ``.ipynb`` files if you prefer so.

-To know more about integration with Jupyter and how to choose the right format for your project, see the :doc:`../user-guide/jupyter` guide.
+To know more about integration with Jupyter and how to choose the best source format for your project; see the :doc:`../user-guide/jupyter` guide.

 R scripts/notebooks are supported as well.
 See this: :doc:`../user-guide/r-support`.